NYU-VIS-FALL2018/storytelling-group-2-online/README.md

 ## Demo
 Since our dataset was too large to upload on GitHub, we were not able to publish the demo via GitHub.

-To see the demo, please download the code as is, and the wildfire data from the link provided above, and load index.html (may take a minute or two to load the maps).
+To see the demo, please download the code as is, the wildfire data from the links provided above, place wildfire.csv in the root directory and wildfire_1.csv, wildfire_2.csv in the IV_Project directory, and load index.html (may take a minute or two to load the maps).
 Thank you!